-The lunar phase is a Waxing Crescent.
-Today we had 9 hours and 43 minutes of sun.
-The solar transit was at 11:53 am and the length of time the moon will be visible will be 10 hours and 42 minutes.
+The lunar phase is a Waning Gibbous.
+Today we had 13 hours and 4 minutes of sun.
+The solar transit was at 1:06 pm and the length of time the moon will be visible will be 11 hours and 44 minutes.

-The tidal coefficient today is 76, a high value and therefore the range of tides and currents will also be high.
-At noon the tidal coefficient drops to 71 to end the day with a tidal coefficient of 69.
-The tide heights today are 0.3 ft, 0.7 ft, 0.0 ft and 1.3 ft.
+The tidal coefficient today is 111.
+With such a hight coefficient we will have big tides and the currents will also be very evident.
+At noon the tidal coefficient drops to 108 to end the day with a tidal coefficient of 104.
+The tide heights today are 0.3 ft, 1.6 ft, 0.3 ft and 1.6 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Annapolis which is of 2.0 ft and a minimum height of -0.7 ft.

-The solunar fishing calendar in Annapolis tells us that today is a bad day for fishing, the fish activity forecast is low, however, this is just a chance so we encourage you to take your rod and try it during solunar periods.
+The solunar fishing calendar in Annapolis tells us that today is a good day for fishing, the fish activity forecast is high.
 Please, read more about solunar tables.
 The best times of day for fishing are: